 …teachers can help convince students that it’s not crazy to be taught by a robot.

-…teachers can spend all that extra free time building relationships with students, their families, and the communities they live in, contribute to, and depend on.
+…the robots can support and supplement teaching and assessment of learning while teachers can focus on building relationships with students, their families, and the communities they live in, contribute to, and depend on.

 …teachers can save money by not purchasing a self-driving car because the robots will have replaced them too; they’ll show up at the door each morning and carry the teacher to school while reading them the latest headlines in RAN (Robot & Algorithm News).

-…teachers can specialize in the abstractions that the robots have trouble grasping–irony, compassion, affection, patience, curiosity, etc.
+…teachers can specialize in the abstractions that the robots may have trouble grasping or communicating–irony, compassion, affection, patience, curiosity, etc.

 …teachers can brainstorm together to figure out how to market themselves as ‘irreplaceable’ in the home as parents, an uphill battle when working against the well-funded group ‘ORC’ (Organization for Robotic Caretakers).